Security and Assurance in Windows Server

 You can rely on new layers of protection built into the operating system to further safeguard against security breaches.
 Help block malicious attacks and enhance the security of your virtual machines, applications, and data.

-This blog post from the Windows Server security team highlights many of the improvements in Windows Servers 2016 that increase security for hosting and hybrid cloud environments.
+This blog post from the Windows Server security team highlights many of the improvements in Windows Server that increase security for hosting and hybrid cloud environments.

 This is the central blog site for technical content from the Microsoft Datacenter and Private Cloud Security team.